Hlo415/Practice_Course/chapter2.md

 ---
 title       : Chapter 2
-description : Film
+description : Film Data
 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:fee7a4f081
 ## A really bad movie

 Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+Which type of movie has the  most counts?

 *** =instructions
+- Drama
+- Action
+- Western
+- War

 *** =hint